 President Trump's position on refugee admissions is in accord with statutory framework and historical norms

 Martin attacks President Trump for his decision to set the current cap on refugee admissions at 45,000.
 She writes that the President has made the "most significant reduction" in immigrant admissions since the Refugee Act of 1980.
 What she fails to note is that the Refugee Act of 1980 set the ceiling at 50,000, while allowing for numbers to exceed the ceiling in case of emergency situations.
-The reason Trump is seeking to reduce refugee admissions is to ensure the program, rife with fraud and representing a national security threat without proper management, is brought back to a practice level in-line with its original statutory framework.
+The reason Trump is seeking to reduce refugee admissions is to ensure the program, rife with fraud and representing a national security threat without proper management, is brought back to a practical level in-line with its original statutory framework.

 The Jordan Commission did not set a "floor on admission of 50,000," as Martin states," but instead recommended the "United States set numerical targets -- but not a statutory limit."
 The commission settled on 50,000 because that was the number established as a target by Congress in 1980.
 That this target was considered reasonable to the commission members is illustrated by the fact that this number was less than half the ten-year average of refugee admissions preceding its recommendation.